Synura

 Synura is a genus of colonial chrysomonad algae covered with silica scales.
-It is the most conspicuous genus of the order Synurales.
+Synura is characterized by its heterokont flagella, and is the most conspicuous and diverse genus of the order Synurales.

 Description

 Species of Synura form microscopic, spherical colonies, composed of multiple cells attached to each other at the center of the colony.
 Synura cells are variously shaped, typically spherical to pear-shaped or club-shaped.
 Each cell contains two plastids aligned with the long axis of the cell; they impart a distinctive golden color to the cells, which comes from chlorophyll c_{1} and fucoxanthin.
 Cells are covered with scales made of silica.
 Two flagella are present.

 Identification of species depends on the morphology of the scales.
 For many species, a positive identification is only possible with an electron microscope, either with scanning electron microscopy (SEM) or transmission electron microscopy (TEM).